-The adoption of ISO 15676:2016 as an American National Standard was initiated by the AAMI Blood/Gas Exchange Device Committee.
-The AAMI Blood/Gas Exchange Device Committee also functions as the U.S. Technical Advisory Group to the relevant work in the International Organization for Standardization (ISO).
-U.S. representatives from the AAMI Blood/Gas Exchange Device Committee (U.S. Sub-TAG for ISO/TC 150/SC 2/WG 4) played an active part in developing the ISO standard.
+The adoption of ISO 10993-6 as an American National Standard was initiated by the AAMI Implantation Working Group of the AAMI Biological Evaluation Committee, which also functions as a U.S. Technical Advisory Group to relevant work in the International Organization for Standardization (ISO).
+U.S. representatives from the AAMI Working Group played an active part in developing the ISO standard.

-At the time this document was published, the AAMI Blood/Gas Exchange Device Committee (U.S. Sub-TAG for ISO/TC 150/SC 2/WG 4) had the following members:
+At the time this document was published, the AAMI Biological Evaluation Committee had the following members: